danielbodnar/awesome-stars/README.md

 - [mitre/caldera](https://github.com/mitre/caldera) - Automated Adversary Emulation Platform
 - [fabacab/awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam) - :computer:🛡️ A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.
 - [ihebski/DefaultCreds-cheat-sheet](https://github.com/ihebski/DefaultCreds-cheat-sheet) - One place for all the default credentials to assist the Blue/Red teamers activities on finding devices with default password 🛡️
-- [Athena-OS/athena-iso](https://github.com/Athena-OS/athena-iso) - Athena OS is an Arch Linux-based distro focused on Cybersecurity.
+- [Athena-OS/athena-nix](https://github.com/Athena-OS/athena-nix) - Athena OS is a NixOS-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!
 - [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [Yamato-Security/hayabusa](https://github.com/Yamato-Security/hayabusa) - Hayabusa (隼) is a sigma-based threat hunting and fast forensics timeline generator for Windows event logs.
 - [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - 🌀 BrowserBox is secure reverse proxy that empowers web app virtualization via zero trust remote browsing and a secure document gateway.
 Embeddable, secure, unrestricted, multiplayer iframes on any dev